seejohnrun/easy_translate/README.md

 ### EasyTranslate in PHP

 [Kofel](https://github.com/Kofel) ported this library to PHP.
-You can find the port at https://github.com/Kofel/EasyTranslate
+You can find the port [on GitHub](https://github.com/Kofel/EasyTranslate)

 ---